KatTheGit/sylvan-row/assets/README.md

 ## 5.2.
 Ranked System

-The rank of a player is determined entirely through their winrate, since no skill-based or ranked-only matchmaking exists (yet), so RP gain/loss values are adjusted accordingly.
+The rank of a player is determined entirely through their winrate, since no skill-based or ranked-only matchmaking exists (yet), RP gain/loss values are adjusted accordingly.

 Each rank has 3 divisions (III to I).
 Going up a division requires 100 rp.
 In the last division of a rank, the rp gain/loss is equal to that of the rank above.